13th Guards Poltavaskaya

 Podschlemnik woollen knit "balaclava" helmet.

-The Bekesha winter coat (sometimes referred to as a tulup) was issued as a military garment in 1931.
-It was made of sheep skin, with the fleece worn on the inside.
+The Bekesha winter coat (sometimes referred to as a Tulup) was originally issued during the later Russian Imperial Army period and in the current form with the RKKA as a military garment in 1931.
+It was made of shearling sheep skin, with the fleece worn on the inside.
 It had six buttons and loops and was fastened at the front right side.
 The buttons were large so that the wearer could easily fasten it up wearing mittens or gloves.
 There is a pocket on each hip.
 Buttons and loops were sometimes on the shoulders so that pogonii could be worn.
 It was issued to both Officers and Enlisted men.
-From wartime accounts, of the coat would likely become susceptible to lice infestation, particularly in static defence situations!
+As noted from wartime accounts, the coat was very susceptible to lice infestation, particularly in static defence situations!

-The coat is sometimes times referred to as a Shuba.
-The Shuba is a traditional Russian coat originating from early medieval times and made from animal fur.
-It was worn with the fur on the outside and often cut long to the wearers feet.
-A shorter version of the same coat was known as a polishubok.
+Note: The Shuba is a traditional long Russian coat originating from medieval times and made from animal fur often reaching down to the wearers ankles.
+They were made in two styles, either worn with fur facing inside, for warmth, or with the fur facing outside, for show and prestige by the wearer!
+The shorter version of the same coat was known as a polishubok.

 2. Soviet Camouflage clothing.